 A precondition should be satisfied if an operation is invoked, and a postcondition is a relation between input and output values which should be satisfied when an operation yields some result.
 We have already seen a precondition for the factorial function in Sect.
-1. A postcondition for the same operation could state that the result is always positive:
+1. A postcondition for fac could state that the result is always positive: